-You’ve probably heard men talk about women as being high or low maintenance.
-A man might say you are high maintenance if you cause a lot of problems in your relationship or are very demanding.
-At other times, high maintenance might simply refer to you having high standards.
-So, it may be confusing whether “high maintenance” is a good or bad thing.
+Have you heard men talk about women as being high or low maintenance?
+A man might say you have high maintenance woman characteristics if you cause a lot of problems in your relationship or are very demanding.
+He might feel like you require a lot of his attention, money, or effort.
+Of course, some women do make unrealistic demands or have unrealistic expectations of men.
+But more often, women worry that they will seem to be high maintenance when they simply have high standards.
+So, it can often be confusing whether “high maintenance” is a good or bad thing.

 These are also the most effective ways to keep your high standards:

 #1: Don’t Be Demanding.

 There is no need to create a lot of drama.
 Don’t insist that a man meet your needs.
 He has a choice – either he wants to make you happy or he’s not that into you.
 For example, if you have been dating for a while and he doesn’t want a committed relationship but you do, then you are not a match.

 Often the mismatch between partners is the reason he thinks she is high maintenance.
 Maybe they just want different things in a relationship.
 If you are unhappy with a casual relationship, he may interpret you continuing to complain as high maintenance behavior.
 Are you just having trouble letting go?

 If he wants you to drive 30 minutes to meet him, don’t insist he come pick you up.
 All you have to say is, “I don’t think that will work for me.”
 That puts the ball in his court.
 He can come up with another plan or not.
 Does he want to make you happy or is it all about what is best for him?
 His response gives you a lot of useful information about whether or not you are a match.

 You have a choice whether to continue to see him or not.
 Why stay with him when he doesn’t want what you want?

 #2: Turn Down What You Don’t Want with Grace and Dignity.